Submasq

-Subterranean Masquerade is a progressive metal band from Israel that was formed in 1997 by Tomer Pink, who is a guitarist and primary songwriter for the band.
+Submasq (stylized as SUBMASQ, formerly Subterranean Masquerade) is a progressive metal band from Israel that was formed in 1997 by Tomer Pink, who is a guitarist and primary songwriter for the band.

 Overview

-Started as a project consisting of a variety of changing guest and session musicians, Subterranean Masquerade formed into a band consisting of a constant line-up.
+Started as a project consisting of a variety of changing guest and session musicians, Submasq formed into a band consisting of a constant line-up.
 In 2013, the band reformed while recording their EP - Home, after six years of no activity.
 Drummer Matan Shmuely (Orphaned Land) and guitarist Or Shalev joined the group with the recording of the 2 songs EP, which was self-marketed in a limited-copy on a vinyl version only.
 In 2014, while recording their second album, the band announced Kjetil Nordhus (Tristania, Green Carnation) as their new singer and Shai Yallin (Solstice Coil) as their new keyboardist.
-While mainly described as progressive metal, Subterranean Masquerade incorporates elements of jazz, psychedelic rock, and avant-garde metal, with death metal vocals.
+While mainly described as progressive metal, Submasq incorporates elements of jazz, psychedelic rock, and avant-garde metal, with death metal vocals.

 The release of the 2004 EP, Temporary Psychotic State, garnered high acclaim for the band among the underground metal scene.
 The 2005 album Suspended Animation Dreams received more mixed reviews at the beginning, but in 2014 the album entered the top 50 progressive-metal albums of 2000s by Prog-Sphere magazine.

 Home was released in 2013 as a two songs EP after six years of no activity from the band.
 It consists of the band's original song "Home" and a cover by The Mission - "Beyond The Pale".
 The reviews were very supportive and created big expectations for the band's forthcoming album.

-In January 2015, Subterranean Masquerade released their second album The Great Bazaar with Kjetil Nordhus as the main vocalist and Paul Kuhr as harsh vocalist.
+In January 2015, Submasq released their second album The Great Bazaar with Kjetil Nordhus as the main vocalist and Paul Kuhr as harsh vocalist.
 The album is characterized with many different music styles, middle-eastern melodies and non-native metal instrument such as clarinet, flute, oud and trumpets.

 In February 2015, the band announced that Eliran Weizman, a member of (Asgaut-band), will replace Paul Kuhr as their harsh vocalist.

-In 2017, Subterranean Masquerade released their third studio album, Vagabond.
+In 2017, Submasq released their third studio album, Vagabond.
 The album was widely praised, with Luke Henson of The PROG Mind listing it as his favorite album of the decade in 2020 and describing it as "severely lacking in dull moments, musical errors, and wasted notes."